Stargazer (aircraft): History

-On 15 December 2016, Stargazer successfully launched CYGNSS on behalf of NASA on its second attempt.
-The first attempt on 12 December was scrubbed due to issues with the hydraulic system responsible for separating the Pegasus rocket from the launch aircraft.
+On December 15, 2016, Stargazer successfully launched CYGNSS on behalf of NASA on its second attempt.
+The first attempt on December 12 was scrubbed due to issues with the hydraulic system responsible for separating the Pegasus rocket from the launch aircraft.

 Stargazer appeared in Northrop Grumman livery in 2018 following the acquisition of Orbital ATK.
-Stargazer launched the Ionospheric Connection Explorer on 11 October 2019.
-The launch was originally scheduled for June 2017 but was scrubbed when an anomalous piece of vehicle data was observed during a ferry flight.
-The data was related to the rudder position of the Pegasus XL rocket and was observed during a routine in-flight vehicle health check.
-The launch was delayed multiple times from 2017 to 2019, finally occurring October 11, 2019.
+Stargazer launched the Ionospheric Connection Explorer on October 11, 2019.

 Background

 The Lockheed L-1011 TriStar carrier aircraft first flew in February 1974, and was delivered to Air Canada as C-FTNJ the following month.
 In May 1992 Orbital Sciences acquired the plane and had Marshall Aerospace in the UK implement accommodations for the Pegasus system.
 It was renamed for use as carrier aircraft for the Pegasus launch system.
-The company also considered other aircraft including the Boeing B-52G Stratofortress, Boeing 747, and DC-10, considering altitude and speed performance, range, modification complexity, as well as acquisition and operational costs.
+The company also considered other aircraft including the Boeing B-52G Stratofortress, Boeing 747, and DC-10, taking into account altitude and speed performance, range, modification complexity, and acquisition and operational costs.